Deciding on a business name can be tricky.

-When you name your company, the goal needs to be simplified uniqueness, but as any copywriter or branding expert will tell you:
+Your goal should be simplified uniqueness, but as any copywriter or branding expert will tell you:

 I know you are eager and excited to name your fledgling company, but don’t!
 If you name it too early in the startup phase, you’ll create a company to fit the name, not a name to fit the company.
 Do your research, write 98% of your website content, start networking and test your message before you name your business.

-Use Google’s Keyword Planner or Wordtracker to research keywords and related terms to find the words and phrases people search for.
+Use Google’s Keyword Planner or Wordtracker to research keywords and related terms.
+These will help you find the words and phrases people search for.
 By the way, if you are at this stage, you should already have completed this research to tailor your services, products, marketing and website content writing.

 Being too clever in your wording can create problems, misunderstandings and repel.
-Just because you get the joke, double entendre or reference to your favourite 80’s band, don’t count on anyone else understanding it.
-The tricky part is, you don’t want it to be too simple and end up lost in the competitive white noise that bombards your potential clients.
-Your objective is to find the words that connect with your audience and makes it easy for them to spread the word about you.
+Just because you know the joke, double entendre or reference to your favourite 80’s band, don’t count on anyone else understanding it.
+The tricky part is, you don’t want it to be too simple and end up lost in the competitive white noise that could distract your potential clients.
+Your objective is to find the words that connect with your audience and make it easy for them to spread the word about you.

-4. Question it – are other companies already using it?
+Are other companies already using it?
 Is it trademarked?
 How does it work as a domain name and is it available?
 Does it allow for your company to grow e.g. did you use your location in the business name?
 Are there cultural considerations if you are planning on national or international trade?
 Ask what it means to other people, people beyond your family, friends and support network.

 Reach out and speak directly to your target audience, your ideal clients and the eager beavers who can’t wait for you to launch.
 Test it on them.
-Does it roll off your tongue, do they ask you to repeat it, does it stimulate conversation or does it cause confusion and irritation?
+Does it roll off your tongue?
+Do they ask you to repeat it?
+Does it stimulate conversation or cause confusion and irritation?
 Is it difficult to spell or have tricky pronunciation?

-As much as I still love the name of my first company, a name that resonates with busy business owners, I didn’t realise how long winded it was until I turned it into an email address and then had to spell it over the phone – solutions at snowedundersolutions.com.au.
+As much as I still love the name Snowed Under Solutions, a name that resonates with busy business owners, I didn’t realise how long winded it was.
+Once I turned it into an email address and then had to spell it over the phone, I would have tweaked the business name, domain and/or email address.
 It never occurred to me that I would have to spell it, as the words all seemed straightforward to me.
 When people asked me what my email address was, I started asking for their address instead to avoid the frustration of repeating myself.

 Once you have implemented the above strategies, remember, you have to love it, live with it and be able to incorporate it throughout your business in words, images and feel.